AnonGuy/structure/docs/README.md

         views.py
 ```
 In order to be able to modify and update my database, I did some research into [the Django documentation](https://github.com/AnonGuy/structure/blob/master/docs/README.md#django-documentation-database-fields) on it's builtin ORM.
+Though I will be implementing my own custom ORM for this project, I have decided to use the builtin ORM until the next iteration of development.

 ```python
 """Define database models for use in the PostgreSQL server."""